CaveSurveying/tunnelx/symbols/helpfile.md

 The **Update areas** button creates the areas of the sketch by finding the closed outlines of series of paths that are properly joined up at their nodes.
 Paths of type *Centreline* and *Connective* are ignored, but *Invisible* paths count.

 Preview the areas with **Display** -> **Stripe areas**.
-If areas do not appear, check for failed joins or unintended crossings near nodes, and that the area itself does not self-intersect.
+If areas do not appear, check for failed joins (eg two nodes nearby that should have been fused into a single node) or unintended crossings near nodes, and check that the area itself does not self-intersect.

-Disconnected features or rock pillars within an area must be joined with an *Invisible* path.
+Disconnected features or rock pillars within an area must be joined to the outside walls of your drawing with an *Invisible* path.
-The filling in of a rock pillar is disabled by drawing a *Connective* path into it from one of the nodes, clicking **Area signal** and selecting *rock* from the drop-down box.
+To indicate a rock pillar (ie an area that is solid rock, not space) draw a *Connective* path into its centre from one of the nodes around it, click **Area signals** and select *rock* from the drop-down choices.
 Then do **Update areas** to refresh.

 # Z-depth #